NorthernLightsDevel/NorthernLightsDevel/README.md

 When I’m not at the keyboard, my time is spent with my wife and two kids.
 I find balance and focus in the outdoors while deer hunting in the fall, in the precision of competitive pistol shooting, and in the tangible progress of home renovation.

 Thanks for stopping by.
-I hope you find something useful or interesting in my documented journey.
+I hope you find something useful or interesting on my profile.